-- specialized health care professionals when required to assess benefit eligibility; - government and regulatory authorities in an emergency situation or where required by law ; - Blue Cross Life Insurance Company of Canada and other third parties, on a confidential basis, when required to administer your benefits; or - the plan member in any contract under which you are a participant.
+- Blue Cross Life Insurance Company of Canada and other third parties, on a confidential basis, when required to administer your benefits; or - the plan member in any contract under which you are a participant.

 We do not provide or sell personal information about you to any outside company for use in marketing and solicitation.
 Personal information about you or your Dependents is not released to a third party without permission unless necessary to fulfil the services Blue Cross is contracted to provide to you.